 The bigger UK companies are certainly likely to be there, but if your product or service is right for the market you can succeed.
 We work with companies large or small - even two-person operations - which provide a service the Chinese are prepared to pay for.
 However, all companies that are successful in China have recognised the need to devote significant time to the market.
 It is not a market for a quick win, and you need to build into your business plan time to establish & nurture your contacts.
 The rewards are there if your product or service is right and you persevere.
 To help with this there is a lot of support from a whole host of different organisations.
-UKTI's International Trade Teams should be the first port of call, and they have links with the various posts in China.
-We work closely with these International Trade Teams and CBBC carries out most of the OMIS reports for UKTI in China.
+We work closely with the UKTI international trade teams and CBBC carries out most of the OMIS reports for UKTI in China.
 We are constantly encouraged by the large number of delegations we host from China, and, all other things being equal, Chinese companies still have a willingness to work with British companies.
 The British seem to have an affinity with the Chinese, and we still tend to have a good reputation in China.
-We are admired for playing by the rules, and certain aspects of UK culture are similar to Chinese - for example, the reluctance to blow your own trumpet; not wanting to embarrass people in public - and we tend to understand the concept of saving face better than some other nationalities.
+We are admired for playing by the rules, and certain aspects of UK culture are similar to Chinese for example, the reluctance to blow your own trumpet; not wanting to embarrass people in public - and we tend to understand the concept of saving face better than some other nationalities.